-The EL296DFE furnace may be installed in alcoves, closets, attics, basements, garages, utility rooms and crawl spaces.
+The EL296UHE furnace may be installed in alcoves, closets, attics, basements, garages, crawl spaces and utility rooms in the upflow or horizontal position.

 This furnace design has not been CSA certified for installation in mobile homes, recreational vehicles, or outdoors.